 MISSION AND PURPOSE

 The mission of the Department of Journalism and Public Relations is to train students for careers in journalism inclusive of public relations and mass media communication.
 To achieve our mission, the Department is committed to producing working journalists, public relations practitioners and other communicators with a broad background in the liberal arts and sciences.
-Reporting, writingediting skills and ethics are emphasized in all phases of the degree program.
+Reporting, writing, editing skills and ethics are emphasized in all phases of the degree program.
 By producing students who are prepared to compete on the national level for top flight employment opportunities, we also best serve the communities of Southern California.

 ARTICLE I: NAME AND MEMBERSHIP